dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 and guide future developments and policies surrounding artficial intelligence.

-The following sections detail the data collection and preprocessing steps and describe the application of BERTopic, before evaluating and presenting the results and discussing their implications.
+The following sections detail the data collection and preprocessing steps and describe the structure and application of BERTopic, before evaluating and presenting the results and discussing their implications.